-When you compare the best Medicare Supplement plans in 2023, you will see that each plan offers a unique way to help Medicare beneficiaries pay for medical expenses that Original Medicare (Medicare Part A and Medicare Part B) doesn’t cover.
-Medicare Supplement plans, also known as Medigap, help beneficiaries cover out-of-pocket costs, including:
+When you compare the best Medicare Supplement plans, you will see that each plan offers a unique way to help Medicare beneficiaries pay for medical expenses that Original Medicare (Medicare Part A and Medicare Part B) doesn’t cover.

-Medigap Plan G tops our list as one of the top Medicare Supplement plans in 2023.
-We like Medicare Plan G because it offers the second-highest level of benefits but at a lower monthly premium.
+Medigap Plan G is one of the top Medicare Supplement plans in 2024.
+We like Medicare Plan G because it offers the second-highest benefits but a lower monthly premium.

 Medicare Supplement rates for Plan G range between $240 and $480 less each year compared to Plan F, the market’s most comprehensive Supplement insurance plan.
 In addition, while Plan F has eligibility restrictions based on the date you could purchase Medicare, Plan G doesn’t.

 Once a beneficiary meets the Plan G deductible for each calendar year, the plan covers benefits at 100 percent.

 - Coverage: Medicare Supplement Plan G offers comprehensive coverage for out-of-pocket costs associated with Medicare Part A and Part B. It covers all but one of the Medicare-covered benefits that Original Medicare does not pay for in full.

 - Network freedom: Plan G offers the flexibility to choose any healthcare provider or specialist who accepts Medicare patients.
 With Plan G, there are no network restrictions, allowing you to receive care from any doctor or hospital that accepts Medicare, giving you the freedom to access the healthcare services you need.